smariel/PTree/README.md

 | build:all | = build:mac + build:win + build:lin                 |
 | dist:all  | = dist:mac  + dist:win  + dist:lin                  |

+# Debugging
+To debug the main process, launch the with `npm start` or by adding a `--inspect` argument.
+Then attach a debugger to port 9229.

+To debug any renderer, use the DevTools.
+If you want to use an external debugger, launch PTree with `npm start` or by adding a `--remote-debugging-port=9228` argument.
+Then close the DevTools (to detach the embedded debugger) and attach an other debugger to port 9228.

+Example of external debugger for [Atom](https://atom.io): [atom-ide-ui](https://atom.io/packages/atom-ide-ui) + [atom-ide-debugger-node](https://atom.io/packages/atom-ide-debugger-node).

 # Verifications
 You can verify multiple items before deploying.